ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 Standards

-The health and welfare of livestock must be checked regularly.
-(Revised)
+The health and welfare of livestock must be checked regularly for signs of illness, injury and stress

 How you will be measured